 Add the vegetables and other ingredients all at once.
-There is no need to peel any of the vegetables, not even the garlic.
-Just smash it with a food mallet.
+There is no need to peel the vegetables, not even the garlic.
+Just smash it with a food mallet and throw it in the pot.
 Bring to a boil and then reduce heat to a slow simmer.
 The acid in the vinegar helps to break down the cartilage in the bones and pull out the minerals, such as calcium.
-Allow to simmer, barely bubbling, for about five hours.
-I found that if you simmer stock slowly, instead of simmering at a hard boil, the finished stock will be less cloudy.
+Allow to simmer, barely bubbling, for about seven hours.
+I found that if you simmer stock slowly, instead of boiling, the finished stock will be less cloudy.
 Cool for 30 minutes before handling.

 Pour soup through a colander.
 Discard contents of the colander.
 Pour it a second time through a sieve or cheesecloth to remove tiny bones and food particles that remain.

 Store stock overnight in the refrigerator or outside, if it is cold enough.
 The next morning, scrape off the layer of hardened, yellowish fat that has risen to the surface and congealed.
 You should end up with about 4 quarts, or 16 cups, of chicken stock.
 If you are not going to use the stock within the next couple of days, it is best to freeze it.

 But, you might just want to start having a cup of bone broth a day to keep the doctor away.

 Or, make a big container of Sick Soup for an ailing friend.
 Recipe here.